The Vikingmuseum Ladby

 Take a walk in the past

-Unfortunately, the grave was plundered back in the Viking times, so the deceased was removed and most of the grave goods destroyed.
-Some of the grave goods can be seen in the exhibition building.
+Unfortunately, the grave was plundered back in the Viking ages, so the deceased King was removed and most of the expensive goods destroyed.
+However, some of the grave goods survived and can be seen in the exhibition building.

-Back in the burial mound, you can see the imprint of the ship, the approximately 2000 rivets that held its planks together, and the shroud rings for the rigging of the mast.
-In the bow, the original anchor with its chain and the 11 horse skeletons can be seen.
-The stem is decorated with the “dragon’s mane”, in the form of iron curls.
+Inside the burial mound, you can see the imprint of the ship, the approximately 2000 rivets that held its planks together and the shroud rings for the rigging of the mast.
+The stem is decorated with the “dragon´s mane”, in the form of iron curls.
 (The originals are on display in the exhibition building.)

 Activity at the museum

 A museum is more than objects behind glass.
 A lot is going on.

 In the summer there are different activities for the children and adults, and you are more than welcome to visit the museum shop.
 There is also the possibility of enjoying a cup of coffee and some ice cream, or you can bring your own lunch and enjoy it in the beautiful surroundings of Ladby Skibet.